Sarasah: Plot

-Ji-Hae is an average high school girl who has had a crush on Seung-Hyu for a very long time.
+Ji-Hae is a regular high school girl who has had a crush on Seung-Hyu for a very long time.
 Seung-Hyu has rejected Ji-Hae's public confessions of love on multiple occasions.
 After her last & most embarrassing declaration of love, Seung-Hyu lost his patience and pushed her, causing Ji-hae to fall down a flight of stairs to her death.
-In the afterlife, Ji-Hae is greeted by a couple of sympathetic Gods who are touched by her unrequited feelings & untimely death.
+In the afterlife, Ji-Hae is greeted by a couple of sympathetic gods who are touched by her unrequited feelings & untimely death.
 Looking at her spirit, they sense that Ji-Hae's problems were caused in a former life and therefore send her back in time.

 After being sent back a few centuries, Ji-Hae wakes up in the body of her past life with a floral tattoo on her chest, which will gradually bloom more as someone falls deeper in love with her.
 She meets Seung-Hyu's past self, Ja-Yun, who is already in love with another girl who will eventually end up dying due to Ja-Yun's actions.

 As a daughter to a high-ranking official, Ji-Hae disguises herself as a boy to join the Hwa Rang (local male educational facility) to get close to Ja-Yun.
 Ji-Hae's life becomes more complicated as she tries to balance her multiple identities (a modern girl from the future, a socially elite female and a lower-class young male with aspirations).
 She strikes up a close friendship with Ja-Yun's girlfriend, and attracts the affections of various different handsome young men.